The Director: Paul Manulik

 Dr. Jordan Enzinger – Cello

-A vibrant performer and avid teacher, Dr. Jordan Enzinger was appointed to the cello faculty of the Princeton String Academy in 2016.
-Dr. Enzinger received his Bachelor’s and Master’s in cello performance from Indiana University and his Doctorate in cello performance from Rutgers.
-His principal cello instructors were Peter Stumpf, Eric Kim, Janos Starker, Helga Winold, and Jonathan Spitz.
-Dr. Enzinger formerly served as cello and chamber music instructor for Indiana University’s globally renowned String Academy, and currently lectures for collegiate music classes at Rutgers.
-He is a registered cello instructor for the Suzuki Association of the Americas, and maintains a large private cello studio in central New Jersey.
-His students have performed in Carnegie Hall, won prestigious competitions, received collegiate music scholarships, and are regular contenders in the NJMEA regional and state contests.
+A vibrant performer and avid teacher, Dr. Jordan Enzinger was appointed to the cello faculty of Princeton String Academy in 2016.
+He also currently serves as collegiate cello faculty at Seton Hall University, instructing music majors and non-majors, guest lectures for collegiate music classes at Rutgers, serves as chamber music faculty at the Rutgers Young Artist Program and the ASTA Chamber Music Institute, is a registered cello instructor for the Suzuki Association of the Americas, and maintains a large private cello studio in central New Jersey.
+He received his Bachelor’s and Master’s in Cello Performance from Indiana University and his Doctorate in Cello Performance from Rutgers.
+Dr. Enzinger’s students have performed in Carnegie Hall, won prestigious competitions, received collegiate music scholarships, and are regular contenders in the NJMEA regional and state contests.

-Dr. Enzinger performs with some of the finest ensembles such as the Orchestra of St. Luke’s, American Symphony, and Princeton Symphony, and he regularly performs in Carnegie Hall, Lincoln Center, and the Kimmel Center.
+Dr. Enzinger performs with the area’s finest ensembles such as the Orchestra of St. Luke’s, American Ballet Theatre, New Jersey Symphony, and Princeton Symphony, and he regularly performs in venues such as Carnegie Hall, Lincoln Center, and the Kimmel Center.